-- (a) to any legal entity which is a "qualified investor" as defined under the Prospectus Regulation; - (b) to fewer than 150 natural or legal persons (other than "qualified investors" as defined under the Prospectus Regulation), per Relevant State, subject to obtaining the prior consent of the underwriters for any such offer; or - (c) in any other circumstances falling within Article 1(4) of the Prospectus Regulation;
+(a) to any legal entity which is a "qualified investor" as defined under the Prospectus Regulation;

-provided that no such offer of shares of common stock shall result in a requirement for the Company or any underwriter to publish a prospectus pursuant to Article 3 of the Prospectus Regulation or a supplemental prospectus pursuant to Article 23 of the Prospectus Regulation and each person who initially acquires any shares of common stock or to whom any offer is made will be deemed to have represented, warranted and agreed to and with the underwriters and the Company that it is a qualified investor within the meaning of Article 2(e) of the Prospectus Regulation.
+(b) to fewer than 150 natural or legal persons (other than "qualified investors" as defined under the Prospectus Regulation), per Relevant State, subject to obtaining the prior consent of the underwriters for any such offer; or provided that no such offer of shares of common stock shall result in a requirement for the Company or any underwriter to publish a prospectus pursuant to Article 3 of the Prospectus Regulation or a supplemental prospectus pursuant to Article 23 of the Prospectus Regulation and each person who initially acquires any shares of common stock or to whom any offer is made will be deemed to have represented, warranted and agreed to and with the underwriters and the Company that it is a qualified investor within the meaning of Article 2(e) of the Prospectus Regulation.
 The Company, the underwriters and their affiliates will rely upon the truth and accuracy of the foregoing representation, warranty and agreement.